-From time to time claims are made against the Group.
+From time to time, claims are raised against the Group by clients and third parties.
 The recognition of any provision requires judgement to determine management's best estimate of the provision.
-As at 31 December 2021, a \$500,000 provision has been accrued to reflect potential claims.
+As at 31 December 2022, a \$500,000 provision has been recorded against known potential claims.
 (Refer to note 23).